MicrosoftDocs/powerbi-docs/powerbi-docs/developer/projects/projects-report.md

 The definition includes the `datasetReference` property, which references the dataset used in the report.
 The reference can be either:

 `byPath` - Specifies a relative path to the target dataset folder.
-Absolute paths are not supported.
+Absolute paths aren't supported.
 A backslash (/) is used as a folder separator.
 When used, Power BI Desktop also opens the dataset in full edit mode.

 `byConnection` - Specifies a remote dataset in the Power BI service by using a connection string.
-When a `byConnection` reference is used, Power BI Desktop does not open the dataset in edit mode.
+When a `byConnection` reference is used, Power BI Desktop doesn't open the dataset in edit mode.

 When using a `byConnection` reference, the following properties must be specified: